From ZK-first to AT Protocol — our path to DDS

 We also need to support data flowing in from external sources — other deliberation tools, social media APIs — where participants may not have AT Protocol identities at all.

 This "Guest Mode" for AT Protocol accounts is a design problem worth solving at the protocol level — it's not just a DDS concern, and we'd love to see it become a reusable pattern.
-That's where the practical work starts.

 Why now?